The Cold War Experience at Broadway Tower’s Nuclear Bunker

 Important information about access to the bunker

 Please be aware that access to our nuclear bunker is via a ladder.
-Because of this there is no disabled access and children younger than 10 are not allowed access underground.
+Because of this there is no means of disabled access for visitors with impaired mobility or sight.
+The minimum age for bunker tours is 10 years old.
 Anyone under the age of 16 must be accompanied by an adult.
 Please ensure that you wear suitable clothing and footwear.

 Special openings can be arranged in advance during the week for schools, history groups and private parties.